Resources

 Let us first understand what application workload is - application workload refers to the computational tasks or processes that an application performs within an organization's IT infrastructure.
 This includes any software applications, services, or processes that handle data and perform tasks to support the organization's operations.

-As mentioned before, each Hypori Halo device is completely isolated from the physical device so no actual workload data leaves the security boundaries and all lateral movements are prohibited.
-Due to the security measures and controls Hypori has in place, Hypori Halo has passed multiple DoD Red Team tests and it has been forensically proven that no data is stored on the device.
+As mentioned before, each Hypori device is completely isolated from the physical device so no actual workload data leaves the security boundaries and all lateral movements are prohibited.
+Due to the security measures and controls Hypori has in place, Hypori has passed multiple DOD Red Team tests and it has been forensically proven that no data is stored on the device.

 Hypori continuously verifies and authenticates every request or interaction with application workloads, regardless of whether they originate from outside or within the organization's network.